-How do I generate encrypted programming files with User Encryption Key 1/2/3?
+How do I generate encrypted programming files with User Encryption Key 1/2?

-- Configure the Security Policy Manager and specify User Key Set 1, User Key Set 2, and User PUF Encryption Key.
-Ensure the Security programming feature is enabled in Configure Bitstream; it is enabled by default once you configure the Security Policy Manager. - Export Bitstream from Handoff Design for Production <filename>uek1.(stp/svf/spi/dat), <filename>uek2.(stp/svf/spi/dat), and <filename>uek3.(stp/svf/spi/dat) files are encrypted with UEK1, UEK2, and UEK3, respectively.
+Configure the Security Policy Manager and specify a User Key Set 1 and User Key Set 2 (User Key Set 2 is available if you select Field Update Broadcast mode).
+Ensure the Security programming feature is enabled in Configure Bitstream; it is enabled by default once you configure the Security Policy Manager.

+Export Bitstream from Handoff Design for Production - <filename>\uek1.(stp/svf/spi/dat) and <filename>\uek2.(stp/svf/spi/dat) files are encrypted with UEK1 and UEK2 respectively.
 See Security Programming File Descriptions below for more information on programming files.